codenique/qvikship-website/README.md

-# qvikship-website
-Responsive car shipping business website built using WordPress, Elementor, HTML, CSS, JavaScript and jQuery with a modern and user friendly design.
-# Qvikship – Car Shipping Business Website
+# # Qvikship – Car Shipping Business Website

-A modern and fully responsive business website developed for a car shipping service platform.
+A modern business website designed to enhance online presence and improve customer engagement for a car shipping company.

-This project focuses on delivering a clean user interface, clear service presentation, and smooth navigation experience for potential customers.
+Project Objective
+To build a professional and trustworthy online presence for a car shipping company, focusing on clarity, conversion-driven layout and responsive performance across all devices.

 ---